 My final bookkeeping tip is to automate your bookkeeping processing as much as possible.
 Investing time at the start into researching the software you are using to find out what they have to offer to make efficiency gains.

-At de Jong Phillips we use Receiptbank and, with it's features like Receiptbank Fetch, it allows for the bookkeeping to be automated.
+At de Jong Phillips we use DEXT and, with its features like DEXT Fetch, it allows for the bookkeeping to be automated.

-The loom attached explains how to automate Receipt bank and Xero to make sure your bookkeeping is as efficient as possible.
+The loom attached explains how to automate DEXT and Xero to make sure your bookkeeping is as efficient as possible.

 Do you want support with your Bookkeeping?